mturchin20/MAPITR/cran-comments.md

   CRAN template
-* In the comments from the earlier submission it was requested to include a reference for this method if possible.
+* In the comments from the earlier submission it was requested to include a reference for this method if possible in DESCRIPTION.
 Currently a reference is not publicly available online, however we will update the package accordingly once there is.
 We are aiming to have a preprint up soon, but would like to have the package set up with CRAN before submission to a journal.

 ## Test environments
 * local OS X install, R 4.0.2